JeremiahKaren/35percent.github.io/letters/2016-13-13-mayor-viability-spd.md

 >"The Mayor expects existing affordable housing to be replaced on a like-for-like basis, meaning there should be no net loss of existing affordable housing tenures (including social rented accommodation)." (para 2.54)

-To avoid confusion which could be open to interpretation, we suggest that this should read _"there should be no net loss of social rented housing."_
+To avoid confusion and the possibility that this policy requirement could be left open to interpretation, we suggest that this should read _"there should be no net loss of social rented housing."_

 ## Developer Profit
 >"Target profit levels should be appropriate to current market conditions and will reflect the level of risk being taken.
 They would currently be expected to be lower than levels that were typical following the financial downturn of 2008/9." (para 3.33)